mwylde/slinky/README.md

 slinky_require("A.coffee")
 alert (new A).hello("world")
 ```
-We can also do this in CSS/SASS/SCSS:
+We can also do this in CSS/SASS/SC SS:

 ```sass
 /* slinky_require("reset.css")